 - Genealogy work: Locate where ancestors or historical figures may be buried

 Wilkes Street Cemetery Complex (13 cemeteries) The crown jewel of Alexandria’s historic burial grounds, featuring over 35,000 burials in one extraordinary location.
-From Penny Hill Cemetery (1796) to Agudas Achim Cemetery (1933), this complex spans nearly 140 years of American history.
+From Penny Hill Cemetery (1796) to Agudas Achim Cemetery (1933), this complex spans nearly 140 years of American history and includes Alexandria National Cemetery, the second-oldest national cemetery predating Arlington.

-Old Town Historic Cemeteries, including the Old Presbyterian Meeting House (1761) – one of Alexandria’s oldest burial grounds – Christ Church, where George Washington worshipped, and the Quaker Burial Ground, where the Kate Waller Barrett Library now stands above the original burials.
+Old Town Historic Cemeteries (5 sites) Including the Old Presbyterian Meeting House (1761) – one of Alexandria’s oldest burial grounds with the Tomb of the Unknown Soldier of the American Revolution – Christ Church, where George Washington worshipped, St. Mary’s Catholic Cemetery (Virginia’s oldest Catholic burial ground), the Quaker Burial Ground (now the Kate Waller Barrett Library site), and Freedmen’s Cemetery Memorial honoring 1,800 freed and formerly enslaved African Americans.

-Other Historic Locations (8 sites) From Ivy Hill Cemetery with its Space Age burials to Lebanon Union Cemetery on Alexandria’s western edge, these sites span the city’s geographic and religious diversity.
+Other Historic Locations (3 sites) From Ivy Hill Cemetery with its notable burials ranging from Washington’s friend Rev. Bryan Fairfax to NASA rocket scientist Wernher von Braun, to Virginia Theological Seminary Cemetery (former Civil War hospital site), and Lebanon Union Cemetery on Alexandria’s western edge – these sites span the city’s geographic and religious diversity.

 Lost, Hidden & Family Burial Grounds (14 sites) Rediscovered through archaeology and historical research, these sites reveal Alexandria’s forgotten burial landscape.
-From the West Family Cemetery found during the Hoffman development to the Fairfax Street Burial Ground created during the 1803 Yellow Fever epidemic, these lost sites tell stories of early founders, African American communities, and public health crises that shaped the city’s development.
+From the West Family Cemetery found during development to the Independent Meeting House & Burial Ground (site of the Second Presbyterian Church 1818-1840), the Oakland Baptist Church Cemetery discovered at Fort Ward Park, and the Fairfax Street Burial Ground created during the 1803 Yellow Fever epidemic – these lost sites tell stories of early founders, African American communities, and public health crises that shaped the city’s development.

 Ready to Explore?